marcpage/libernet/notes.md

 The padding is added to [match](#data-matching) the personal key [identity](#data-identity) with "info:personal key identifier".

 Personal information is requested using ["similar to" search](#data-matching).
-When multiple are found, the one with the latest timestamp is used.
+When multiple are found, the correctly signed one with the latest timestamp is used.
 Older personal information should be [deleted](#deleting-data) if all or most verifiers have verified the new data and *next* field has not changed.
 Multiple versions of the same timestamp can exist with different sets of verifiers.
 The personal information that contains all verifiers of the latest personal information should be kept and others should be [deleted](#deleting-data).